How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Cost: $65/month (solo); $199–$399/month (team plans)

-Ignition is used by more than 7,000 accounting firms.
-Customers report a 40% reduction in proposal-to-close time and significant reduction in late payments — because payment is collected upfront at proposal acceptance, not 60 days later.
+Used by more than 7,000 accounting firms.
+Customers report a 40% reduction in proposal-to-close time and significant reduction in late payments.
+Who it's for: Accounting firms with recurring service packages and more than 10 active clients.

 Karbon — Best for Proposal-to-Workflow Integration